 - Active devices count towards your GroundControl license.
 A device that has had a successful deployment in the last 12 months counts as Active.

-- Pending devices include new devices uploaded via spreadsheet or added manually.
-Devices are pending until their first deployment.
-Pending device do not use a license.
+- Pending devices include new devices uploaded via spreadsheet (see below) or added manually.
+Devices are Pending until their first deployment.
+Pending devices do not use a license.
 Pending devices can be deleted from the system.

 - Retired devices do not use a license.
 GroundControl automatically marks devices as Retired when their 1-year license expires.
 You may also manually retire a device that has been lost or stolen.
 This frees up the license so you can use it on another device.